robavelii/go-rest-api/README.md

 # Go REST API

-A simple RESTful API built with Go, GORM, and PostgreSQL for performing CRUD operations on notes.
+A simple RESTful API built with Go, GORM, and PostgreSQL for performing CRUD operations in my journey of learning Go and getting comfortable with it.

 ## Tech Stack